ParallelMaths/parallel/pages/11-11-fractals.md

 ---

-The ratio length:breadth of the smaller rectangles is 5:4, because 5 breadth is equal to 4 lengths.
+The length:breadth ratio of the smaller rectangles is 5:4, because 5 breadths is equal to 4 lengths.

 Therefore, let the length and breadth of these rectangles be `5x`cm and `4x`cm respectively.

-The area of the large rectangle, in cm<sup>2</sup>, is `9 × 20x^2 = 180x^2` and the only one of the alternative which is a product of 180 and a perfect square is 1620, which corresponds to `x = 3`.
+The area of the large rectangle, in cm<sup>2</sup>, is `9 × 20x^2 = 180x^2` and the only one of the options which is equal to 180 multiplied by a perfect square is 1620, which corresponds to `x = 3`.
 :::